-Some patients with MF do not have symptoms when they are diagnosed, especially when the disease is in early stages.
+Some patients with MF do not have symptoms when they are diagnosed, especially when the disease is in its early stages.
 Diagnosis in an early phase often occurs during a routine exam or blood test.
 Many MF patients will have the following symptoms.

 - Fatigue, weakness, or shortness of breath

 - Anemia

 - Unexplained weight loss

 - Night sweats

 - Bruising or easy bleeding

 - Enlarged liver

 - Frequent infections

 - Discomfort in upper left side of abdomen and an abnormally quick feeling of fullness at meals, caused by an enlarged spleen

-- Bone, joint pain, or gout

-- Fever and itching - Portal hypertension, which may cause enlarged viens in the stomach and esophagus and bleeding from the howel - Growth of blood-forming cells outside the bone marrow - Teardrop red cells in the blood - Early blood cell precursors (nucleated red blood cells and mature white blood cells, normally only in the bone marrow) found in the blood
+- Bone pain, joint pain, or gout - Fever and itching - Portal hypertension, which may cause enlarged veins in the stomach and esophagus and bleeding from the bowel - Growth of blood-forming cells outside the bone marrow, which can be painful - Teardrop red cells in the blood - Early blood cell precursors (nucleated red blood cells and mature white blood cells, normally only in the bone marrow) found in the blood